-PERFORMANCE SUMMARY OUTCOMES RAG Change since last report Everyone has 23.
+PERFORMANCE SUMMARY OUTCOMES OUTCOMES INDICATORS Everyone has 23.
 Infrastructure delivery supports growth Amber No change access to good homes and jobs 24.
 Number of new homes Amber No change Businesses are able to grow and develop 25.
 Support for a strong local economy Amber No change People and communities Have 26.
 Levels of disruption to journeys Green Amber excellent transport and broadband connections 27.
 Enhanced digital connectivity for residents & businesses Green No change